hannorein/rebound/docs/simulationarchive.md

     # ... work on simulation ...
     sim.simulationarchive_snapshot("archive.bin")
     ```
-    You can pass the optional argument `deletefile=True` to delete the file if it already exists.
+    You can pass the optional argument `delete_file=True` to delete the file if it already exists.
     By default, the function appends a snapshot to existing files.

 Instead of manually outputting each snapshot, you can also automate this process as shown below.